jvlehtonen/brutenib/README.md

-# BR-NiB (Brute Force Negative Image-Based Optimization)
+# BR-NiB: Brute Force Negative Image-Based Optimization

 Negative image-based rescoring (R-NiB) is a docking rescoring method that relyes on shape/ electrostatic potential similarity between the docking poses of ligands and the cavity-based